unchartech/pdf.js/README.md

 # Fork changes

-Use `gulp ыукмук` for development.
+Use `gulp server` for development.

 Use `gulp generic-zip` for making `pdfviewer.zip`.